manojkiraneda/manojkiraneda.github.io/_posts/2023-10-02-gpio-interfaces.md

 A pullup or pulldown resistor causes the high or low signal level.
 This is sometimes called a `wire-AND`; or more practically, from the negative logic (low=true) perspective this is a `wire-OR`.

+## GPIOs with debounce support

+Debouncing is a configuration set to a pin indicating that it is connected to a mechanical switch or button, or similar that may bounce.
+Bouncing means the line is pulled high/low quickly at very short intervals for mechanical reasons.
+This can result in the value being unstable or irqs fireing repeatedly unless the line is debounced.

+Debouncing in practice involves setting up a timer when something happens on the line, wait a little while and then sample the line again, so see if it still has the same value (low or high).
+This could also be repeated by a clever state machine, waiting for a line to become stable.
+In either case, it sets a certain number of milliseconds for debouncing, or just `on/off` if that time is not configurable.

 ## GPIO Interface